HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 1. An end user's web browser.
 1. A service worker cache running in the end user's web browser.
-1. A Content Delivery Network (CDN) or similar proxy, which sits between the end user’s web browser and the origin server.
+1. A Content Delivery Network (CDN) or similar proxy, which sits between the end user's web browser and the origin server.
 1. The origin server itself.

 In this chapter, we will primarily be discussing caching within web browsers (1-2), as opposed to caching at the origin server or in a CDN.
 Nevertheless, many of the specific caching topics discussed in this chapter rely on the relationship between the browser and the server (or CDN, if one is used).